microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

    `tenant=<azure serviceprincipal-tenant>`

 1. Ansible is an agentless architecture based automation tool .
 Only it needs ssh authentication using Ansible Control Machine private/public key pair.
 Now let us create a pair of private and public keys.
-Run the following command to generate private/public key pair for ssh and to install the public key in the local machine.
+Run the following command to generate a private/public key pair for ssh and to install the public key in the local machine.

    `ssh-keygen -t rsa`